 But when Kennedy’s seat came open, the country was in the midst of the fight over “Obamacare” and in a strange political mood.
 The Massachusetts political establishment feared that an election might not go their way and wanted to restore the authority of the governor to appoint a successor.
-Their attempt to restore the law to its original form failed and their fears proved to be well-founded: in the wake of the special election, Scott Brown — a Republican — was sworn in as the junior Senator from Massachusetts.
+Their attempt to restore the law to its original form failed, but they did grant the governor the privilege of appointing a temporary successor to fill the role until a special election could be held at the time of the next general state-wide election (rather than demanding that a special election be called immediately) and with the presumption that the appointed “incumbent” would, therefore, have some advantage over a challenger when the election actually happened.
+In the end, their fears proved to be well-founded: Patrick’s appointee, Paul Kirk, had promised (in accordance with Kennedy’s stated request) not to stand for election when his appointed term ended; and, in the wake of the eventual special election, Scott Brown — a Republican — was sworn in as the new junior Senator from Massachusetts.

 27 August 2009

 So, the Democrats — both at home and in Washington — want the Massachusetts state legislature to change the law (again) on senatorial succession, allowing the Democratic governor to choose Senator Kennedy’s replacement rather than deferring to the electorate.

 Set aside, for a moment, the appearance (and reality) of pettiness and cynicism such a move implies — it was, after all, not that long ago that the governor had that authority, until the Democratic legislature became alarmed that its exercise might fall to a Republican governor.
 Even if a change now is justified, it will make them look self-serving.